Add InGoal as a preferred search source ↗

 Bio updated:

-Schroeder's path to professional hockey ran through two NCAA programs.
-She began at Boston University, where she earned Hockey East All-Rookie Team recognition in 2017-18, Hockey East Third Team All-Star honors in 2018-19, and a Beanpot Tournament championship in 2019.
-She received National Goaltender of the Month honors in December 2018 and again in December 2019, and was named to the Hockey East Second Team All-Stars in 2019-20.
-She then transferred to Quinnipiac, where she posted a 15-8-2 record with six shutouts in 2021-22 and was named a finalist for the NCAA Women's Goaltender of the Year Award that season.
+She began her college career at Boston University, where she earned Hockey East All-Rookie Team recognition in 2017-18, Hockey East Third Team All-Star honors in 2018-19, and Hockey East Second Team All-Star honors in 2019-20.
+She also picked up National Goaltender of the Month awards in December 2018 and December 2019, and was part of the BU team that won the 2019 Beanpot Tournament.

 Career Highlights